-The net proceeds to us from the sale of the 7,142,857 shares of common stock offered hereby are estimated to be approximately \$90.3 million, or \$104.2 million if the underwriters exercise their option to purchase additional shares of common stock in full, assuming an initial public offering price of \$14.00 per share (the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus) and after deducting underwriting discounts and commissions and expected offering expenses payable by us.
-We intend to use the net proceeds from this offering to repay in whole or in part our existing Second Lien Term Loan Facility.
+The net proceeds to us from the sale of the 7,142,857 shares of common stock offered hereby are estimated to be approximately \$97.8 million, or \$112.8 million if the underwriters exercise their option to purchase additional shares of common stock in full, at the initial public offering price of \$15.00 per share and after deducting underwriting discounts and commissions and expected offering expenses payable by us.
+We intend to use the net proceeds from this offering to repay our existing Second Lien Term Loan Facility.

 Our \$100 million Second Lien Term Loan Facility matures on April 11, 2019 and bears interest at an adjusted LIBOR or Alternate Base Rate plus an applicable margin.
 The applicable margin rate is 8.50% with respect to adjusted LIBOR advances and 7.50% with respect to Alternate Base Rate advances.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Debt and Other Obligations-Senior Secured Credit Facilities."
-We intend to repay \$100 million of the outstanding principal amount of our Second Lien Term Loan Facility and \$1.5 million in prepayment penalties and fees with the proceeds from this offering and approximately \$11.3 million of available cash from our Consolidated Balance sheet.
+We intend to repay \$100 million of the outstanding principal amount of our Second Lien Term Loan Facility and \$1.5 million in prepayment penalties and fees with the proceeds from this offering and approximately \$3.7 million of available cash from our Consolidated Balance sheet.
 In the 2013 Refinancing, the proceeds from our \$100 million Second Lien Term Loan Facility were used to refinance substantially all of our \$105 million 17% Second Priority Senior Secured Notes due 2018.